By Abigail Korenek

 Peer Reviewed

 An ounce of prevention is worth a pound of cure.
-After all, it is far better to detect a serious illness before it develops its full harmful potential, or even …
+After all, it is far better to detect a serious illness before it develops its full harmful potential, …

 By James Sun